meilisearch/meilisearch-digitalocean/README.md

 ### 5. Select a region for your droplet

-Sleect the region where you want to deploy your droplet.
+Select the region where you want to deploy your droplet.
 Remember, closer is faster, but prices can change significantly.
-We will choose London for this example, but it works wnywhere
+We will choose London for this example, but it works anywhere

 ![img](./doc/img/05.select-region.png "Select region")

 ### 6. Add your ssh key

-Select your SSH key in order to be able to connet to your droplet later.
+Select your SSH key in order to be able to connect to your droplet later.
 If you don't see your SSH key add yours to your account.

 If you need help with this, visit [this link](https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys/to-account/)